nirbo/mnist/README.md

 1 | malo/comma-train-only
  -> Select dataset to use from [0 - 1] [0]:
 $ 0
- -> Do you want to add another dataset to the job? y/N [n]:
+ -> Do you want to add another datasetport t to the job? y/N [n]:
  $ n
  -> Specify the requirements file [requirements.txt]:
 -> Select a TensorFlow version from